BrownRE1991/OptimusPeak/README.md

 # OptimusPeak
 Source code for program Optimus Peak, a Protein NMR Spectral Peak-Picker for 2 and 3D NMR spectra.

-Program coming soon.
-Current version works on Linux.
+Current version works on Linux and MacOS.

 Requirements:
 g++